akeneo/pim-api-docs/content/getting-started/synchronize-pim-products-6x/step-4.md

 ```

 ::: info
 💡 Why such a format for reference entity records?
-You will see in [reference entities synchronization](/getting-started/synchronize-pim-products-6x/step-5.html).
+You will understand in [reference entities synchronization](/getting-started/synchronize-pim-products-6x/step-5.html).
 :::

 **_Assets_**